whittakertech/jekyll-blog/_posts/2025-10-25-processing-1361-images-in-2-minutes.md

 tags: [rails, performance, aws, s3, paperclip, sidekiq, architecture]
 ---

+# Processing 1,361 Images in 2 Minutes: How We Transformed a Rails Bottleneck into an Asynchronous Pipeline

 For years, a single architectural flaw quietly haunted one of our legacy Rails systems: **every uploaded image was being downloaded, decoded, processed, and saved inside the web dyno**.
 That meant every S3 fetch, every Paperclip decode, every write—even for 30MB images—ran *synchronously* in a request cycle.

 The result?